 The script originally called for Anderson’s character to comply with the dialectical speech patterns Hollywood filmmakers forced African Americans to deliver during the pre-World War II era.
 But after Anderson argued the integrity of the part, director John Huston empowered him to present the character with dignity, intelligence, and emotion.

 Following his success in In This Our Life, Anderson appeared in a series of films throughout the 1940s, though his roles were less significant.
 After his honorable discharge from the army, he promptly returned to Warner Brothers in 1947 as a contract player.
 He remained active in film until the late 1960s, appearing in various educational films and concentrating on trying to humanize the demeaning roles given to African American actors.
-Anderson died in Los Angeles in February 1997.
+Anderson died in Los Angeles on February 6, 1997.